 With children that enjoy getting creative and doing arts and crafts, you can go through a lot of materials very quickly.
 This is why we try to use recycled materials as often as possible.

 My preschooler is very keen on cutting activities so I quickly whipped up this little activity to keep her entertained while her little brother napped and to help develop her cutting skills, creativity and imagination.

-Materials: Cardboard boxes, sheets of doors & windows (get the copy we used below), scissors, glue, paint/brush/water (Optional.
-For a completely mess free activity, cover the boxes with coloured paper instead)
+- paint/brush/water (Optional.
+For a completely mess free activity, cover the boxes with coloured paper instead or leave as is)

 I didn't have a lot of time to play around making fancy printable sheets so just made up a quick doc in Word using some clip art images and a couple of pics I found in a quick google image search.Unfortunately, I forgot to save it so I've made it up again with a few other designs as well for you to use if you'd like.

 I thought a different variety of styles and sizes would encourage her creativity and maths skills as she inadvertently talked about the various sizes and styles of doors and windows in comparison to the various box sizes and colours.